An Urban Design Manifesto for the Government

 Develop Urban Design Skills

-Ensure that every local authority employs at least one urban designer by 2007, to support more effective planning and higher design standards.
+Encourage local authorities to continue to employ at least one urban designer to support more effective planning and higher design standards.

 Set up a bursary scheme to help professionals study for postgraduate qualifications in urban design through universities that already offer diploma and masters courses in the subject.
 The professionals would come from a variety of backgrounds, such as planning, architecture, engineering, surveying and landscape architecture.
 The scheme, run on the lines of the ODPM’s bursary scheme for postgraduate planning courses, could be linked to local authorities’ performance through the planning delivery grant.